AdityaGupta1/mega-minecraft/README.md

 The path tracing functionalities are implemented on various OptiX Programs.
 These programs, similar to shaders, are located on the GPU and represent different shading operations.
 The shading programs are organized into different program groups that represent their functionality.
 The main program group that serves as the entry point to the device side code and defines the ray tracing behavior from the camera is the raygen program group, the shading that results from rays hitting the surface is defined in the hit program group, and the miss program group adds shading for rays that never hit geometry in the scene.

 TODO: SBT
+- mapping for where are the shader programs and what parameters does each take and where are they

 As the user navigates through the terrain, old chunks are no longer rendered and new chunks are generated.
 To offload old chunks and render new chunks, the programs receive the TraversableHandle of the Instance Accelerated Structure, in which stores the Geometry Accelerated Structures of individual chunks.
 This way, the chunks to render can be updated dynamically by adding and removing GAS from the IAS, and the IAS Traversable Handle will remain the input to the geometry that gets passed to the programs.